schoodamani90/test-k8s-workloads/README.md

 # Install with a custom prefix on all releases
 python experiment.py MY_SCENARIO --namespace my-namespace --release-prefix myusername
 ```

+Debug any issues by running the above command with the `--debug` flag.

 ## Understanding Output Files